 About

-I graduated with my Bachelor’s degree in Computer Science from Western Washington University right smack in the middle of lockdown (we all remember 2020) and I asked myself – “What now?”.
-During lockdown I had recently enjoyed spending time improving my illustration skills across various sketchbooks, so I decided to use my degree where I could apply both my visual and technical capabilities to build products.
+I graduated with my Bachelor’s degree in Computer Science right smack in the middle of the COVID-19 lockdown (we all remember 2020) and I asked myself – “What now?”.
+Having the time to disconnect, I spent my downtime re-exploring my love for illustration, reading, and design.
+Knowing how powerful those concepts are, I decided to use my degree to good use where I can blueprint digital products – helping bring a positive impact for end users throughout the application’s lifespan.

-At the beginning of post-graduate life I started out freelancing as a web designer/developer – working for a few nonprofits around the Seattle area, but I still felt that I had much to learn from the design side of my work.
-I took a break to continue my professional learning through graduate school at the University of Washington, and since graduating I have recently worked with Iron Mountain on their marketing website as their UX Designer.
+I started out freelancing as a web designer/developer – working for a few nonprofits around the Seattle area, and continued my professional learning through graduate school at the University of Washington.
+Since graduating I have recently worked with Iron Mountain on their marketing website as their UX Designer.

 My values